304 North Cardinal St.

 If you’re short on space, vermicompost (worm composting) is a great alternative.
 Indoor worm composting has become more common lately, with some gardeners making their own DIY worm composters and others choosing a worm composting kit.

 Creating your own eco-friendly garden will not only give you access to plentiful organic food, but it will also help support pollinators and other beneficial insects and wildlife.
-You’ll be taking care of our environment by avoiding pollutants such as phosphorus-rich chemical fertilizer and even less talked-about pollutants like light pollution.
+You’ll be taking care of our environment by avoiding pollutants such as phosphorus-rich chemical fertilizers and even less talked-about pollutants like light pollution.